utec-cs2901-2019-2/easy-exam-grupo-ii/README.md

 # EasyExam: Grupo 2

 EasyExam is an online platform aiming to help teachers to generate problems for the exams that they wish to take their students.
 EasyExam works on a 3x1 system in which each the user sends 1 problem for every 3 they will recieve, it is in order to encourage the collaboration within the platform.
-The users can download the generated exams in PDF format.
+The users can download the generated exams in PDF-Latex format.

 ## Authors
 - Anggie Milagros Yengle Cosamalón (<anggie.yengle@utec.edu.pe>)